sebastian-software/effective-prettier-legacy/readme.md

 Originally started as a very lean alternative to [prettier-eslint](https://github.com/prettier/prettier-eslint) which focuses on the basics of integrating Prettier and linting infrastructure into one tool.
 Includes a CLI tool called `effective-prettier`.
 Nowadays it supports both `eslint` and `stylelint` together with `prettier`.
 It executes these tool in memory using their APIs instead of touching files multiple times on the disc.

+## Features

+You are in one solution to combine linting with prettification:

+- ✅ Prettier
+- ✅ ESLint
+- ✅ Stylelint

+With a hell lot of nice gimmicks:

+- In memory transformation + write on change only
+- Respects ignore files
+- File format auto-detection
+- Multi-threading with glob-based file lists

 ## Usage

 Files are only written and touched when changes were made to the content.